55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Greenish-yellow and smooth

-Kilichundan mangoes are comparatively huge and are sold only in considerable quantities in several regions of south India.
-Kilichundan looks and means the ‘beak of a bird’ in Malayalam.
+Kilichundan mangoes are comparatively huge and are common in the southern states of India.
+It looks and means the ‘beak of a bird’ in Malayalam.
+These mangoes are medium-sized fruits with a greenish-yellow colored skin when unripe.
+As they ripen, the skin transforms into a beautiful golden-yellow color.

 41. Rumani